RepFocus - A Survey of the Reptiles of the World

 Ranitomeya imitator (Mimic Poison Frog) / © Rune Midtgaard

-Rune Midtgaard
+© Rune Midtgaard

 This website summarizes the taxonomy, distribution, and literature of the world's reptiles.
 Originally published as a limited version of the e-book RepFocus - A Survey of the Reptiles of the World, it is now in the process of becoming fully and freely accessible online.
-The 1st edition was published on June 5th, 2019.
+The project was originally launched on June 5th, 2019.
 Since then, taxonomic and distribution updates have been added on a regular basis.
-RepFocus is currently no longer available as an e-book publication, but it may become available again in the future.
+RepFocus is divided into the sections Taxonomy, Geography, Literature, and Biodiversity.
+The contents are described below.

 The Taxonomy section includes checklists of all the reptiles of the world.
 The format used include scientific (Latin) names and common names in English, German, and Danish.
 Genera and species are provided with taxonomic history.
 The distributions are described in detail with direct links to regional checklists with references.
 New or revised distribution maps are continuously added.
-Currently, 6,836 maps are included, representing 56% of the world's species.
+Currently, 7,176 species maps are included, representing 58% of the world's species.
 In addition to this, all genera, families, and higher categories are represented with maps.
 The Taxonomy section is updated continuously, with a summary under "Recent updates" (see menu above).

 • the total number of families, genera, and species of reptiles in the world